voertler/uvm-systemc/INSTALL.md

         > ../configure
      ```

-     While the 'configure' script is running, which takes a few moments,
+     While the `configure` script is running, which takes a few moments,
      it prints messages to inform you of the features it is checking.
      It also detects the platform.